Service terms - International Freight Services

 Third Party Carrier means any third party Carrier who is engaged by NZ Post on behalf of the Customer for the purposes of the Customer’s Instructions;

-Unit of Goods has the same meaning as defined in the COGA (whether or not the Carriage is subject to the COGA).
+Unit of Goods has the same meaning as defined in the CCLA (whether or not the Carriage is subject to the CCLA).

 In the Agreement: